jtc21am/todoapp_debug_project/README.md

 ## About

-This is a todo app undertaken for the purpose of learning the Django framework hands-on without having to attend to front-end matters.
+This is a todo app for the purpose of learning the Django framework hands-on without having to attend to front-end matters.

 Allow the user:
 * Keep a list of tasks